-- If you drive on salted or dusty roads or if you drive near the ocean, hose off the undercarriage at least once a month. - The drain holes in the lower edges of the doors, rocker panels, and rear liftgate must be kept clear and open. - If you detect any stone chips or scratches in the paint, touch them up immediately.
+- If you drive on salted or dusty roads or if you drive near the ocean, hose off the undercarriage at least once a month. - It is important that the drain holes in the lower edges of the doors, rocker panels and tailgate must be kept clear and open. - If you detect any stone chips or scratches in the paint, touch them up immediately.
+The cost of such repairs is considered the responsibility of the owner. - If your vehicle is damaged due to an accident or similar cause which destroys the paint and protective coating have your vehicle repaired as soon as possible.
 The cost of such repairs is considered the responsibility of the owner.